vernetto/orderbook/README.md

 In the DB the validation of enumerated columns is missing - it should be implemented by triggers of by CHECK constraint

-Builders not use for brevity
+Builder pattern not use for brevity

 # References